wesbos/dad-jokes/readme.md

 ---

-Understanding CSS specificity is important, but deadlines are !importanter
+Understanding CSS specificity is important, but deadlines are !important